Parenchyma: Etymology

-Originally, Erasistratus and other anatomists used it to refer to certain human tissues.
+Originally, Erasistratus and other anatomists used it for certain human tissues.
 Later, it was also applied to plant tissues by Nehemiah Grew.

 Structure

 The parenchyma is the functional parts of an organ, or of a structure such as a tumour in the body.
 This is in contrast to the stroma, which refers to the structural tissue of organs or of structures, namely, the connective tissues.

 Brain

 The brain parenchyma refers to the functional tissue in the brain that is made up of the two types of brain cell, neurons and glial cells.
 It is also known to contain collagen proteins.
 Damage or trauma to the brain parenchyma often results in a loss of cognitive ability or even death.
 Bleeding into the parenchyma is known as intraparenchymal hemorrhage.

 Lungs

 Lung parenchyma is the substance of the lung that is involved with gas exchange and includes the pulmonary alveoli.

 Liver

 The liver parenchyma is the functional tissue of the organ made up of around 80% of the liver volume as hepatocytes.
 The other main type of liver cells are non-parenchymal.
 Non-parenchymal cells constitute 40% of the total number of liver cells but only 6.5% of its volume.